metio/terraform-provider-k8s/docs/data-sources/app_terraform_io_workspace_v1alpha2_manifest.md

 Required:

 - `name` (String) Notification name.
-- `type` (String) The type of the notification.Must be one of the following values: 'email', 'generic', 'microsoft-teams', 'slack'.
+- `type` (String) The type of the notification.
+Must be one of the following values: 'email', 'generic', 'microsoft-teams', 'slack'.

 Optional:

-- `email_addresses` (List of String) The list of email addresses that will receive notification emails.It is only available for Terraform Enterprise users.
+- `email_addresses` (List of String) The list of email addresses that will receive notification emails.
+It is only available for Terraform Enterprise users.
 It is not available in HCP Terraform.
 - `email_users` (List of String) The list of users belonging to the organization that will receive notification emails.
-- `enabled` (Boolean) Whether the notification configuration should be enabled or not.Default: 'true'.
+- `enabled` (Boolean) Whether the notification configuration should be enabled or not.
+Default: 'true'.
 - `token` (String) The token of the notification.
-- `triggers` (List of String) The list of run events that will trigger notifications.Trigger represents the different TFC notifications that can be sent as a run's progress transitions between different states.There are two categories of triggers:  - Health Events: 'assessment:check_failure', 'assessment:drifted', 'assessment:failed'.  - Run Events: 'run:applying', 'run:completed', 'run:created', 'run:errored', 'run:needs_attention', 'run:planning'.
+- `triggers` (List of String) The list of run events that will trigger notifications.
+Trigger represents the different TFC notifications that can be sent as a run's progress transitions between different states.
+There are two categories of triggers: - Health Events: 'assessment:check_failure', 'assessment:drifted', 'assessment:failed'. - Run Events: 'run:applying', 'run:completed', 'run:created', 'run:errored', 'run:needs_attention', 'run:planning'.
-- `url` (String) The URL of the notification.Must match pattern: '^https?://.*'
+- `url` (String) The URL of the notification.
+Must match pattern: '^https?://.*'

 <a id="nestedatt--spec--project"></a>